 - Arrangements were in place to safeguard adults and children from abuse that reflected relevant legislation and local requirements.
 Policies and procedures were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 There was a lead member of staff for safeguarding.
 The GPs attended safeguarding meetings when possible and always provided reports where necessary for other agencies.
 Staff demonstrated they understood their responsibilities and staff told us they had received training relevant to their role.
-GPs were trained to safeguarding children level three. - Information telling patients that they could ask for a chaperone was visible in the waiting room and consulting rooms.
-Nursing and reception staff acted as chaperones and understood their responsibilities, including where to stand to be able to observe the examination.
-Nursing staff had received a disclosure and barring check (DBS).
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).
-Reception staff had completed chaperone training and a risk assessment had been completed to ensure they were never alone with a patient when chaperoning.
-DBS checks were being carried out for all reception staff.
+GPs were trained to safeguarding children level three. - There was a notice in the waiting room at the Patrington site advising patients that chaperones were available if required, however there wasn't one at the Withernsea practice.
+There was a chaperone notice in the consultation rooms at the two sites we visited and the business manager told us they were also displayed at

-- The practice maintained appropriate standards of cleanliness and hygiene.
+- Roos site.
+All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service check (DBS check).
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
 The practice nurse was the infection prevention and control (IPC) lead who liaised with the local IPC teams to keep up to date with best practice.
 There was an infection control protocol in place and staff had received training.
-Infection control monitoring was undertaken throughout the year and annual infection control audits were completed.
-Action was taken to address any improvements identified.
-Not all bins were foot operated as recommended in IPC guidance. - The arrangements for managing medicines in the practice, including emergency drugs and vaccinations, kept patients safe (including obtaining, prescribing, recording, handling, storing and security).
+Infection control monitoring was undertaken throughout the year and an annual infection control audit was completed.
+Action was taken to address any improvements identified. - The arrangements for managing medicines in the practice, including emergency drugs and vaccinations, kept patients safe (including obtaining, prescribing, recording, handling, storing and security).
 The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
 Prescription pads were securely stored and there were systems in place to monitor their use.
-Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation. - We reviewed five personnel files and found that appropriate recruitment checks had been undertaken prior to employment.
-For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.
+Vaccines were administered by nurses using Patient Group Directions (PGDs) and health care assistants using Patient Specific Directions (PSDs).
+PGDs and PSDs are written instructions which allow specified healthcare professionals to supply or administer medicines in line with legislation. - Medicines were dispensed for patients who did not live near a pharmacy and this was appropriately managed.
+Standard operating procedures were in place which covered all aspects of the dispensing process (these are written instructions about how to safely dispense medicines). - The practice used a managed repeats process which ensured prescriptions were signed before being dispensed and there was a robust process in place to ensure that this occurred.
+Systems were in place as part of the managed repeats process to review changes.
+The practice pharmacist was involved in medication reviews including treatment requests and long-term condition reviews.
+They also focused on dealing with any errors that occurred and assessing staff competencies.
+Staff had annual appraisals and as part of this process dispensing competency was checked by the lead dispenser or Pharmacist.